-Some references to the significance of the pentagram have been made in other publications of the School of Ageless Wisdom, notably in Lessons 44 to 48 of B.O.T.A.
-Second Year Course.
-It is intended, however, to publish as soon as possible a series of texts on magic, in which the arcane meaning of this august symbol will be fully dealt with.
+Some reference to the significance of the pentagram has been made in other publications of the School of Ageless Wisdom.
+It is intended, however to publish as soon as possible a series of texts on magic, in which the arcane meaning of this august symbol will be fully dealt with.